 There’s so much to experience in a visit to the Oxbow Hotel in downtown Eau Claire, WI – thoughtfully-designed rooms and furniture, locally-curated food and drink, world-class local and national musicians, and so much more.
 But an equal part of the Oxbow experience is art.
 Our gallery, rooms, corridors, and walls inside and out are covered in original work from local artists both literary and visual.
 So art is important to us at the Oxbow.
 In fact it’s so important that we wanted to bring more of it into the community that surrounds us, for both locals and our traveling guests to enjoy.
 That’s what spurred the Oxbow’s Artist in Residence Program.

-Sylvia Annelise Hecht is a multidisciplinary visual artist who is passionate about exploration of the planet, nature, divinity, and the human spirit.
+Sylvia Annelise Hecht is a multidisciplinary visual artist from Osceola, Wisconsin, who is passionate about exploration of the planet, nature, divinity, and the human spirit.
 Inspired by her travels, Sylvia’s work illustrates the complex harmony between humanity and the natural world.
 She has large scale murals and has headed various visual design projects in seven countries around the world.
 Sylvia’s recognition of art’s ability to connect and teach people fuels her creative process.
 She believes that a beautiful atmosphere holds magic in its ability to affect the human psyche, and loves using intentional art and design to foster the creation of engaging and enjoyable environments in both public and private spaces.
 She will continue to travel, create large scale artwork and work to foster creative energy wherever she roams

-This mural project is dedicated to fostering visual art and community partnerships, while enhancing the downtown area and overall experience of both locals and visitors.
+The Sanctuary mural project is dedicated to fostering visual art and community partnerships, while enhancing the downtown area and overall experience of both locals and visitors.

 This project is made possible in part through a DECI Downtown Enhancement Grant